OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 - See General controls
 - SUPPLYCHAINMANAGE
-- TODO: Choose a model type resilient against a transfer learning attack
+- Choose a model type resilient against a transfer learning attack

 ---